fibo/write-file-utf8/README.md

   console.error(error);
 }

-// Can also write a `Buffer` into file.
+// Can also write a `Buffer` into a file.
 //////////////////////////////////////////////////////////////////
 try {
   const buffer = Buffer.from(content); // this is an utf-8 encoded buffer